 Click Properties to open the Properties dialog for the printer.
 The available choices vary from one printer to another, but you should find options for the Color settings.
 See your printer’s help or user manual for more information.

 The choices for color might include black and white or grayscale.
 Choose the required setting.

 Click OK to confirm your choice and return to the Print dialog,

-Click the OK button to print the document.
+Click OK to print the document.

+Tip